 - The 2014 Spider-Man 2099 comic is the end result of this: thanks to his dad stranding him in the past and Superior Spider-Man's interference, Miguel O'Hara is now trapped in present-day New York.
 Miguel decides that if he can't get back home, he'll make home a better place by trying to nudge his future grandfather down a better path.

 - Happens to Reed, Franklin, Johnny and Doctor Doom in the Fantastic Four issue of Marvel 100th Anniversary Special, and they spend several years trying to find a way home.

 - There are many stories about girls falling into Middle-earth, the setting of The Lord of the Rings, but only a few such stories acknowledge that Middle-earth is from our own past.
-This is consistent with the original Literary Agent Hypothesis, that J. R. R. Tolkien discovered and translated an ancient book.
+This is consistent with the original Direct Line to the Author, that J. R. R. Tolkien discovered and translated an ancient book.
 These girls are falling back through time and becoming trapped in The Age of Myths.